NATO’s fragile future under the spotlight: a preview of the upcoming Ankara Summit

 About

 The upcoming NATO Summit in Ankara will take place at a particularly fragile moment for the Alliance.
-Trump’s second term have revived long-standing concerns about Washington’s commitment to NATO, with renewed pressure on burden-sharing, unpredictable signals on US force posture in Europe, and inflammatory rhetoric towards allies, including over Greenland.
-At the same time, recent drone incursions and Russian jamming-related incidents on NATO’s eastern flank have exposed the extent to which the Alliance’s security environment is becoming more volatile and more difficult to contain.
+President Trump’s second term has revived long-standing concerns about Washington’s commitment to NATO, with renewed pressure regarding burden-sharing, unpredictable signals on US force posture in Europe and inflammatory rhetoric towards allies, including over Greenland.
+At the same time, recent drone incursions and Russian jamming-related incidents on NATO’s eastern flank have underscored how the Alliance’s security environment is becoming increasingly volatile and difficult to contain.

-On the other hand, the deteriorating geopolitical context also helped drive overdue policy adaptation.
-At the 2025 Hague Summit, Allies agreed to a new 5% defence investment commitment by 2035 to strengthen Europe’s independent defence capabilities and to shift burden-sharing to a fairer balance among the Allies.
-The Ankara Summit will therefore be an early test of whether that political commitment can be translated into credible implementation and a more balanced transatlantic distribution of responsibilities.
+At the same time, the deteriorating geopolitical context also helped drive overdue policy adaptation.
+At the 2025 Hague Summit, Allies agreed to a new 5% defence investment commitment by 2035 to strengthen Europe’s independent defence capabilities and shift burden-sharing to a fairer balance among the Allies.
+The Ankara Summit will therefore serve as an early test of whether that political commitment can be translated into credible implementation and a more balanced transatlantic distribution of responsibilities.

-The past year has been characterised by deepening divisions among Allies on a range of strategic questions, including support for Ukraine, the consequences of the US-led strikes on Iran, and the broader meaning of European strategic responsibility inside NATO.
-Internal strains, growing uncertainty over US priorities, and mounting pressure on the Alliance’s eastern flank have all raised harder questions about NATO’s deterrence posture and long-term cohesion.
+The past year has been characterised by deepening divisions among Allies on a range of strategic questions, including support for Ukraine, the consequences of the US-led strikes on Iran, and the broader meaning of European strategic responsibility within NATO.
+Internal strains, growing uncertainty over US priorities and mounting pressure on the Alliance’s eastern flank have all raised more fundamental questions regarding NATO’s deterrence posture and long-term cohesion.

 The Ankara Summit will serve as a political stress test for the Alliance.
-Anticipated points of discussion will most likely revolve around seeking a common approach to Ukraine and Iran, a stronger Europe in a stronger NATO, as well as Secretary-General Rutte’s calls to boost defence investments and industrial production.
-Beyond headline commitments, the real measure of success will be whether NATO can show that it remains capable of strategic adaptation under pressure: aligning threat perceptions, sustaining support for Ukraine, reinforcing its eastern flank, and translating higher spending pledges into usable capability.
+Anticipated points of discussion are likely to focus on forging a common approach to Ukraine and Iran, strengthening Europe’s role within a stronger NATO, as well as Secretary-General Rutte’s calls to boost defence investments and industrial production.
+Beyond headline commitments, the real measure of success will be whether NATO can show that it remains capable of strategic adaptation under pressure: aligning threat perceptions, sustaining support for Ukraine, reinforcing its eastern flank, and translating higher spending pledges into deployable capabilities.

-Follow us on LinkedInBlueskyor Instagram and join the #FoEDebate discussion!
+Follow us on LinkedInBlueskyor Instagram and join the #FoEDebate conversation!

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.